-PS 50a: Ornamental Horticulture I Instructor: Prof. Higgins
+PS 50a: Ornamental Horticulture I Instructor: Prof. Morley

 Fundamental principles and industry practices of growth, selection, moving and maintenance of trees, shrubs and ground covers are discussed as well as their functional uses for the contemporary landscape.
-Plant identification is an important component of this course.
+Plant identification and a plant collection is an important component of this course.